All Episodes

 Go ahead and make your point.

-We've learned something.
+Once again, we've learned something.

-Is there something else you wanted to add before I get on to this uh story about Houston?
+Is there something else you wanted to add before I get on to this story about Houston?

 Okay, go ahead.